IBM/aspera-cli/README.erb.md

 * `--ui=text` forces a text environment, the URL or file path to open is displayed on terminal.

-## Using HTTP and FASP Proxy
+## HTTP proxy for REST

-A (forward) proxy may be used for two reasons:

-* HTTP/S requests
-* FASP transfers

 To specify a HTTP proxy, set the HTTP_PROXY environment variable (or HTTPS_PROXY), those are honoured by Ruby when calling REST APIs.

-To specify a FASP proxy with "local" agent, set the appropriate [_transfer-spec_](#transferspec) parameter or ascp parameter in [_transfer-spec_](#transferspec). (not possible with node agent or connect agent).
+## Proxy auto config (BETA)

-The `fpac` option allows specification of a Proxy Auto Configuration (PAC) file, by its URL for local FASP agent.
+BETA: The `fpac` option allows specification of a Proxy Auto Configuration (PAC) file, by its URL for local FASP agent.
 Supported schemes are : http:, https: and file:.

 The PAC file can be tested with command: `config proxy_check` , example: